 Here are a few of our favourite things to do in Vang Vieng, whether you’re a party animal or a nature hound.

-While you can still easily take Vang Vieng’s classic Nam Song river tubing trip, there’s one tubing trip available in Vang Vieng that’s got a much cooler element – cave tubing!
-At Tham Nam (‘Water Cave’), a flooded cave system has a long rope guide along the wall, so that intrepid inner-tubers can pull themselves easily through the caves and explore Vang Vieng from the inside.
+You can still experience Vang Vieng’s classic Nam Song river tubing trip, down the river, hopping from bar to bar, however – there’s one tubing trip available in Vang Vieng that’s got a much cooler element – cave tubing!
+At Tham Nam (‘Water Cave’), a flooded cave system has a long rope guide along the wall, so that intrepid inner-tubers can pull themselves easily through the caves and explore the network of rivers running through the mountainside.
 Your Stray tour leader can help you sign up for a local tour, where you’ll be provided with a headlamp and inner tube.
 Once inside, ask your guide if the entire group can turn off their headlamps at one point – it’s a rare opportunity to experience true darkness (and a great time to scare your friends).

 2. Swim in the fantastical setting of the Blue Lagoon

 Ever wanted to feel a bit like you were in Avatar?
-Then grab a tuktuk out to Vang Vieng’s best little swimming hole, the Blue Lagoon, where a river of soft, delicately pale blue flows slowly out of the jungle, deepening in the middle to create a perfect place to swim in during those hot afternoons.
+Then hire a mountain bike or grab a tuktuk and head out to Vang Vieng’s best little swimming hole, the Blue Lagoon, where a river of soft, delicately pale blue flows slowly out of the jungle, deepening in the middle to create a perfect place to swim in during those hot afternoons.
 Best of all, there’s a tree that grows right over the deepest part of the river, with branches perfectly aligned overhead as diving platforms.
-Come here with friends, hang out with the local families out for an afternoon, and just relax in a little slice of paradise.
+Come here with friends, hang out with the local families, watch the kids showing off jumping from the tree, and just relax in a little slice of paradise.
 Just a short hike away are a few caves with Buddhist shrines inside, but we won’t blame you if you’re too busy blissing out at the Blue Lagoon to visit.